File a Police Report for Lost Medication: What You Need to Know

 Often, that means that at the very moment you need your medication and realize it's missing, you'll face the hassle of having to get a police report before the pharmacist even begins to refill it.
 If you have mobility issues and irregular access to transportation, obtaining one could take some time.
 Depending on the medication and the nature of your condition, such a delay could have severe consequences for your health.

-Thankfully, DoNotPay's Police Report product can help you easily file a police report without having to journey to your local precinct.
+Thankfully, DoNotPay's Police Report product can help you easily without having to journey to your local precinct.

 What Types of Reports Can Be Filed Online